google/WebFundamentals/src/content/en/updates/2016/12/imagecapture.md

       const imageCapture = new ImageCapture(mediaStreamTrack);
       console.log(imageCapture);
     }

+You can try out this code from the DevTools console.

 Note: To choose between different cameras, such as the front and back camera on a phone, get a list of available devices via the